sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

 **Windows users**: You can safely skip this git step.
 Continue to the next section to ensure Vagrant is installed.

-In this tutorial, we use git to download some code, so you need it on your computer.
+**Mac or Linux users:** This installation process uses git to download vagrant-spk, so you need git on your computer.
+We'll first check if git is currently installed.

 In the terminal, type the following and press enter.